 "It’s inconvenient, it’s even annoying at times, but there’s a reason I haven’t put all the kitchen items away or out of reach... it’s because this is his space too, and part of learning is through exploration.
 Items can be put back, messes can be cleaned, and through that process he learns.
 Each time, he learns."

-Finally, a common solution for a toddler-friendly kitchen area is to use the IKEA play kitchen, designed for pretending.
-Many Monti Kids families have repurposed this little kitchen as child-sized food prep station by adding some tools that children can use at their own height.
+A popular solution for a toddler-friendly kitchen area is to use the IKEA play kitchen, designed for pretending.
+Many Monti Kids families have repurposed this little kitchen as a child-sized food prep station by adding some tools that children can use at their own height.

-When your child is included in household chores, they feel pride and confidence, which will inspire them to take on more tasks as they grow older.
+When your child is included in meal preparation, they feel pride and confidence, which will inspire them to take on more tasks as they grow older.